December 10, 2021

 - Are you part of the group that puts your tree up the day after Thanksgiving?
 Consider keeping your tree up for a shorter period of time if it seems to be bothering you.

 - For fake trees, consider purchasing a Christmas tree storage bag to keep dust from accumulating on your tree while it’s being stored.

 - Wear long sleeves and gloves when handling and decorating your real tree to avoid needle pricks and sap.
-Make sure to change your clothes when done.
+Make sure to change and wash your clothes when done.